 Many businesses are quick to adopt this new form of marketing, but one of the first questions they have is “how much does it cost?”

-However, there are a few things that can help you determine how much a geofencing camping will cost your company.
+However, there are a few things that can help you determine how much a geofencing campaign will cost your company.

 How much do you want to pay per month for ads?